Create or clone an app layer

-- Select Layers > App layers, and then the layer you just prepared.
+- Select Layers > App layers, and the layer you prepared.

 - Select Finalize in the Action bar.
 The Finalize wizard opens.

-- (Optional) On the Script Path wizard tab, you can enter the path to a Run Once Script located on a server on your network.
-If the App layer is:
+- (Optional) On the Script Path wizard tab, you can enter the path to a Run Once Script on a server on your network.
+If the app layer is:

-- Elastically assigned - The Run Once script is executed the first time the app is used.
+- Elastically assigned - The Run Once script is run the first time the app is used.

-- Included in a layered image - The Run Once script is executed the first time the layered image is booted.
+- Included in a layered image - The Run Once script is run the first time the layered image is booted.

 - Click Finalize to finish creating the layer.